Imaginary Time Formalism for Causal Nonlinear Response Functions: Abstract

 \section{Abstract}

 It is well established that causal linear response functions can be found by computing the much simpler imaginary time-ordered Matsubara functions and performing an analytic continuation.
 This principle is the basis for much of our understanding of linear response for interacting and disordered systems, via diagrammatic perturbation theory.
-Similar imaginary-time approaches have recently been introduced for computing nonlinear response functions as well, although the rigorous connection between Matsubara and causal nonlinear response functions has not been clearly elucidated.
-In this work, we provide a proof of this connection to all orders in perturbation theory.
-Using an equations of motion approach, we show by induction that casual nonlinear response functions at every order can be obtained from an analytic continuation of an appropriate time-ordered Matsubara function.
+Similar imaginary-time approaches have recently been introduced for computing nonlinear response functions as well, for example in [Annalen der Physik 536, 2300504 (2024); Physical Review X 11, 041006 (2021)], where the authors analytically continue the Matsubara functions to obtain the Keldysh response functions.
+In this work, we provide a proof of this connection to all orders in perturbation theory using an equation of motion based approach.
+We show by induction that causal nonlinear response functions at every order can be obtained from an analytic continuation of an appropriate time-ordered Matsubara function.
 We demonstrate this connection explicitly for second order response functions in the Lehmann representation.
 As a byproduct of our approach, we derive an explicit expression for the Lehmann representation of $n$-th order response functions by solving the equations of motion.
 We also use our result to find an analytic spectral density representation for both causal response functions and Matsubara functions.
+As an example, we apply our method to derive the non-linear $A^3$ term in the $SU(2)$ spin Hall response of an insulator with spin rotation symmetry.
 Finally, we show how our results lead to a family of generalized sum rules, focusing explicitly on the asymptotic expression for $n$-th harmonic generation rate.
+Our work opens the door to using imaginary time approaches to study nonlinear response functions in general condensed matter systems.